neonkore/Nunicode/README.md

 ### SQLite3 extension

-``make nunicode``
+``make nusqlite3``

-It will build shared library libnunicode with nu linked into it statically.
+It will build shared library libnusqlite3 with nu linked into it statically.
 See [BUILD][] for details.

 [BUILD]: https://bitbucket.org/alekseyt/nunicode/src/master/BUILD